Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 You can manage your products via API.
 You can create, edit, delete, both permanently and temporary, and list *PIM* products.

 To manage your products via API, you need to provide the required key-value pairs in your requests.
-The following elements are essential in a request:
+The following elements are essential:

 **Attribute key**